 A lot of what we’re trying to teach as homesteading parents is more about deliberately living than it is about chores.

+Kids activities in genealogy don’t have to be super involved – in fact, simple is best.
 Going back to the roots, digging our hands into the soil of our family’s history is a way to connect our children to their past and that is an invaluable thing.
 If you’re going to change the future, you have to understand the past.

 And draw strength from it.